zyrolasting/polyglot/README.md

-`polyglot` is a build tool that lets you use any `#lang` language you want to program rich content among tagged X-expressions.
-Ships with a static website generator and publisher that accepts a Markdown/Racket mix as input.
+`polyglot` creates websites using a mix of any DSLs you want in a single source file.

 ```
 $ raco pkg install polyglot